jzovvo/css-gum/README.md

 }
 ```

-#### Custom Snippet Names
+#### Customize Snippet Names

-You can skip unnecessary snippet types by using empty strings:
+You can use empty strings to skip unwanted snippet types.

 ```typescript
 // Only generate vw-related snippets, skip vwc and vwe